wlach/eideticker/README.md

 Console mode is meant for internal profiling.
 You run a program called get-metric-for-build.py with a specific test against an Android apk, and out will pop several results.
+This is not yet supported for B2G.

     ./bin/get-metric-for-build.py --use-apks <test> <apk of build 1> [apk of build 2] ...